Felicity520666/Cipher-Usability/README.md

 # Cipher Usability
 ## About the Project
-This project is a pretty simple implementation of a Caesar Cipher.
+This project is a pretty simple implementation of a Caesar cipher.
 It allows the user to encrypt or decrypt a message by shifting the letters of the alphabet by a specified key value.
-The program also handles wraparound for letters that go beyond 'z' or before 'a'.
+This program also handles wraparound for letters that go beyond 'z' or before 'a'.

 ## Features
-The project could:
+This project could:
 - Import the string library to access more characters.
 - Share an opening message with the user that describes what the program will do.
 - Include user input for the initialMessage (capital letters, lowercase letters, numbers, and keyboard symbols), the key, and the mode (encrypt or decrypt).